 “Our village is better than the town.
 We have 24*7 piped water supply to all families, without exception.
 Every family has their own toilet and bathing room as well.
 When we seek marriage alliances, our daughters ask us – ‘ would there be similar facilities there as well?’”
 Lalita Malik of Tamana village in Ganjam district excitedly shared this, when asked what changes they see in their lives in the recent years.

-3,89,333 people across 1196 villages (as on March 2013) in Orissa, 100 families across 2 villages of Madhya Pradesh, 84 families of Jharkhand and 72 families across 3 villages in Andhra Pradesh, today echo similar sentiments.
+4,02,579 people across 1259 villages (as on March 2014) in Orissa, 100 families across 4 villages of Madhya Pradesh, 132 families across 2 villages of Jharkhand and 72 families across 3 villages in Andhra Pradesh, today echo similar sentiments.
 The significance of such community-based action is striking, especially in the context of Orissa, labelled the poorest state in India.
-86% of the total population of 38 million people lives in villages; over 60% of the population is below the poverty line defined as Rs.
+86% of the total population of 40 million people lives in villages; over 60% of the population is below the poverty line defined as Rs.
 12,000 per family per annum.

 Movement and Action Network for Transformation of Rural Areas (MANTRA) unites communities to overcome barriers of social exclusion.
 Water and Sanitation as an entry point to new settlements, is not only a vehicle to improved health, but also a way of transforming hierarchical caste and gender based exclusion into equitable inclusion.